rafaeljusto/toglacier/README.md

     [datetime] [location] [checksum]

-**The program is scheduled to run once a day at midnight**.
+**The program is scheduled to backup the files once a day at midnight**.
 This information isn't configurable yet (the library that I'm using for cron tasks isn't so flexible).
+Also, **old backups are removed once a week at 1 AM** (yep, not configurable yet).

 A simple shell script that could help you running the program in Unix
 environments: